Kernix13/guitar-chord-names/README.md

 Replace lower case `b` used with flats with the proper flat symbol `♭`; replace `#` with the proper sharp symbol `♯`.

-More notes on the project will be posted as I bild more of the functionality.
+More notes on the project will be posted as I build more of the functionality.